fstab50/stslib/README.md

 * **stsAval** returns a method to `credentials_object`.
 This method queries StsCore for a class attribute,
 holding the latest credentials generated.
-* applications using stsaval need only to access Amazon Web Services' resources by utilising credentials_object
+* applications using stsAval need only to access Amazon Web Services' resources by utilising credentials_object
 directly

 ```python